 Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of leukemia, results of any previous treatment, and patient’s age and general health.

 Interferon is given daily or weekly by an injection under the skin and sometimes causes flu-like side effects, such as fever, chills, fatigue, and loss of appetite.
 When given on an ongoing basis, it can also cause loss of energy and memory changes.
 Interferon therapy was the primary treatment for chronic phase CML before imatinib became available.
-A clinical trial showed that imatinib worked better to treat CML than interferon with fewer side effects.
-Therefore, interferon is no longer recommended as the first treatment for CML.
+However, interferon is no longer recommended as the first treatment for CML because research has shown that imatinib works better to treat CML and causes fewer side effects.
 Learn more about immunotherapy .

 Getting care for symptoms and side effects